'Nobody Wants That Kind Of Crap': Orangevale Neighbors Want To Know More About Who Really Lives Next Door

 “I don’t know if something’s not being updated.
 But something’s not right,” said Woodmore Oaks Neighborhood Watch president Tom DiGiacomo.

 DiGiacomo sent the initial alert to neighbors but has since told them Scarcello isn’t there anymore.
 When you search the Drywood Way address, it doesn’t show any sex offenders living there.
 But after checking further, CBS13 discovered three convicted sex offenders listed at the address.
-One of them is a level 5 offender at risk of being a repeat offender.
+One of them is listed with a score of 5, “above average risk to commit a new sexual offense,” according to the Megan’s Law website.

 “I haven’t let her out front and that’s [expletive.]
 We pay for this house.
 We should be able to be free and feel safe and I don’t feel safe right now,” said Osterman.